wojiushixiaobai/python-build-standalone/docs/running.rst

    Python and extensions.
 These builds behave like the official Python for Windows distributions.

+   These builds are now published without the `-shared` suffix.

 ``*-windows-msvc-static``
    These builds of Python are statically linked.